-Gus Kenworthy Quotes About Being LGBT At The 2018 Winter Olympics Are Seriously Inspirational
+Gus Kenworthy Opens Up About Being LGBT At The Winter Olympics & It’s So Moving

 Any athlete who gets the honor of representing their country at an Olympic Games will tell you that it is one of the proudest moments of their life.
 And there are some athletes who take this honor one step further and use their platform to do some good, and maybe even enact change.
 One such athlete is Gus Kenworthy, the freestyle skier and all-around gem representing Team USA at the Winter Games.
 There's a lot to love about this guy, but these quotes about Gus Kenworthy being LGBT at the 2018 Winter Olympics will make you love him even more — if that's even possible.